slaveofgod/sog-validator/doc/validators/Range.md

 let _validator = new RangeValidator({
     'min': 1,
     'max': 100,
-    'minMessage': 'Your min error message',
-    'maxMessage': 'Your max error message',
-    'invalidMessage': 'Your invalid message'
+    'minMessage': 'This value should be {{ limit }} or more.', 'maxMessage': 'This value should be {{ limit }} or less.', 'invalidMessage': 'This value should be a valid number.'
 });

-let data = 'Some data ...'; // Example: 10
+let data = 10;

 _validator.validate(data);